Marvell-switching/sai-poe/poelibsai-debian/usr/lib/README.md

 # libsai.so
-Is a shared library for the SAI (Switch Abstraction Interface) API, providing an implementation that enables interaction with switch hardware using standard interfaces.
+Shared library for the SAI (Switch Abstraction Interface) API, providing an implementation that enables interaction with switch hardware using standard interfaces.
+Using SAI v1.14.
+Located here: sai-poe-implementation/SAI

 # libapp_scpu
 Vendor specific library for communication between SAI and the hardware.